cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

 **Working with IPF (Ideal Parent Figure) Imagery for Anxious-Preoccupied Patients**

 IPF imagery is a therapeutic technique used to promote attachment security and improve skills in closeness/distance regulation and emotion regulation for anxious-preoccupied patients.

-This technique is based on the five primary parental behavioral conditions that promote secure attachment: protection, attunement, soothing, expressed delight, and fostering best self-development.
+This technique is based on the five primary parental behavioral conditions that promote secure attachment: **protection**, **attunement**, **soothing**, **expressed delight**, and **fostering best self-development**.

 **Protection and Safety**
 - Anxious-preoccupied patients are markedly fearful and have a generalized anxiety disorder or panic disorder diagnosis.